Bipolar Disorders in Youth (BD) and Forgiveness Therapy

 Family and school psycho-education centered on forgiveness and anger-reduction in youth also has been shown to be effective (Enright, et al., 2007; Gambaro, et al., 2008 Holter et al., 2008; Magnuson, Enright, Fulmer, & Magnuson, 2009) and thus possibly could be employed to help youth diagnosed with bipolar disorder.

-The use of forgiveness therapy is effective in treating excessive anger in youth and has been described in another chapter on this website.
+The use of forgiveness therapy is effective in treating excessive anger in youth and has been described here.
 Forgiveness therapy diminishes excessive anger and helps to stabilize the mood in youth and in adults with bipolar disorder and should be considered in the treatment protocol for youth who meet the criteria for bipolar disorder and for all disorders in youth that are associated with intense expressions of anger.